mmmmmxy0412/Culture_flow_Sim/README.md

 # Culture_flow_Sim: A system for simulating cultural dynamics

+Culture_flow_Sim is a multi-agent-based system for simulating cultural trend evolution.
-Culture_flow_Sim conducts simulations involving multiple cultural key opinion leaders and ordinary users on social media, thereby simulating the process of cultural dissemination within social networks.
+It can simulate scenarios involving multiple well-known cultural figures and ordinary users on social media, thereby simulating the process of cultural dissemination on social networks.

 | 参数设置 | 推演过程 |
 | :---: | :---: |